llstarscreamll/Hello-Angular/README.md

 		labelClass: 'my-label-class', // classes for the input label tag
 		inputClass: 'my-input-class', // classes for the input
-		inputGridClass: 'my-grid-class-for-input' // classes for the input wrapper },
+		inputGridClass: 'my-grid-class-for-input' // classes for the input wrapper
+		visibility: { // with this setup the field will be shown only on create contexts
+			create: true,
+			datails: false,
+			update: false
+		}
+	},
 	// define a select dropdown with static options
 	country: {